oktadev/okta-blog/_source/_posts/2019-12-18-vanilla-javascript-components.md

 </html>
 ```

 You'll notice I've added the `role="rater"` to each element.
-That will be the way you tell the main javascript file to attach the functionality of your `Rater` component to this element.
+That will be the way you tell the main JavaScript file to attach the functionality of your `Rater` component to this element.

 Now create a folder called `js` to house your vanilla JavaScript component code, and then create two files called `rater.js` and `main.js` inside that new folder.
 That `script` tag above brings in the `main.js` file as a `module` type.
 For [browsers that support module syntax for JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Browser_compatibility), this will allow you to use the `import` and `export` statements introduced in ES2015.